debjeet214/HTML-CSS-JS-learn/JAVASCRIPT/Web Learning/read.md

 * Non-primitive data type:
 1. object:  An object is a collection of different types of related data.
 This is related to the concept of complex and custom data types.
+2. Constant type: using const keyword we can define an variable as constant type.  const myConst = "Studytonight";